Preferred pronouns: she/her

 In 2016 she left PHR to begin graduate school at the University of Tennessee, Knoxville where she earned an M.A. in anthropology in 2018.
 As a Master’s student at UTK, Jenna worked as a research assistant on a Department of Defense grant-funded research project assessing different techniques for locating clandestine graves.
 Jenna also worked as the communications and correspondence manager for the Body Donation Program.
 Her master’s thesis research involved assessing ArcGIS as a tool for positive identification using frontal sinus radiographs.

-As a Ph.D. student in the Department of Anthropology at the University of Tennessee, Knoxville Jenna currently works as a volunteer for the Forensic Anthropology Center assisting with the Body Donation Program, forensic casework, and grant-funded research projects, and as a Graduate Teaching Assistant for the introductory biological anthropology course.
+As a Ph.D. student in the Department of Anthropology at the University of Tennessee, Knoxville Jenna has worked as a Graduate Teaching Assistant for Introduction to Biological Anthropology and Human Anatomy, worked with the Forensic Anthropology Center assisting with the Body Donation Program, community outreach, and forensic casework, and completed an internship at the West Tennessee Regional Forensic Center in Memphis, TN.

 M.A., Anthropology, University of Tennessee, Knoxville, 2018.

-Thesis: Positive Identification vis Frontal Sinus Morphology: A Geographic Information Systems Approach.
+- Thesis: Positive Identification via Frontal Sinus Morphology: A Geographic Information Systems Approach.